 Read More: You can compare the coverage among all four providers here.

 Verizon is currently the best when it comes to coverage.
 Verizon's LTE coverage extends to 99 percent of the nation, and as mentioned in Verizon's overview, the service also works with rural communities, even going so far as to implement its LTE in Rural America Program.

 Unfortunately, Alaska, some of Maine, Western Virginia, and some of the Western US do not have access to the 4G LTE network.
 While this is a downside, the network blankets a grand total of 2.4 million square miles.

 Sprint doesn't have as vast of coverage as Verizon, but the network reliability, according to recent data from Nielsen (and as flaunted on commercials), is within one percent of the competitor.
 Their coverage is not as great as Verizon's in the western United States, but Sprint does offer international coverage.

-Should you go with Sprint or Verizon when it comes to customer service and support?
+When concerning Sprint vs Verizon, who should you go with when it comes to customer service and support?

 Verizon Customer Service